Kyambura Gorge in Queen Elizabeth National Park

 For your Chimpanzee tracking tour in Kyambura Gorge, you should wear trekking shoes with a firm grip, long sleeved shirts/tops, waterproof pants, have a rain coat with you, an insect repellent, a round hat with a bigger grim, binoculars, a camera, among other personal items.
 Carry enough drinking water and packed lunch or a snack.

-Your Chimpanzee trekking experience in Kyambura can be combined with other tours that Queen Elizabeth National Park has to offer; a boat cruise on Kazinga Channel, game drives including those for tree climbing lions in Ishasha, lion trekking, bird watching and the community visits near Lake Katwe.
+Your Chimpanzee trekking experience in Kyambura can be combined with other tour activities that Queen Elizabeth National Park has to offer; a boat cruise on Kazinga Channel, game drives including those for tree climbing lions in Ishasha, lion trekking, bird watching and the community visits near Lake Katwe.
 Outside and close to Queen Elizabeth National park are the Maramagambo and Kalinzu forests with a lot to offer to in terms of wildlife sightings.
+Check our tours to Queen Elizabeth National Park that can be adjusted to include a tour of Kyambura Gorge.